 Total Cost - £9.67 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Chopping.
-With the chorizo, make sure you remove the outer skins from the sausage.
+With the chorizo, make sure you remove the outer skin from the sausage.
 Then chop it into small nuggets.
 Slice your peppers into strips.
 Finely chop your garlic, your coriander, your chilli and onions.

 Throw the coriander stalks, garlic and chilli into a hot, deep-set saucepan, with a healthy glug of olive oil.